adyxax/www/content/blog/nix/installing-nixos-on-a-vps.md

 - session-XX
 - user@0 (root) and any user@XX where XX is the uid you connected with

+Everything else should be fair game, what you are looking for are processus that keep files opened for writing.
+Those can be identified with:
+- `lsof / | awk '$4 ~ /[0-9].*w/'`
+- `fuser -v -m /`
+- `ps aux`
+- `systemctl|grep running`

-Everything else should be fair game, here is a list of what I shutdown on an oracle cloud compute before I could remount / read only:
+Here is a list of what I shutdown on an oracle cloud compute before I could remount / read only:
 ```sh
 systemctl stop smartd
 systemctl stop rpcbind